We’re offering a 3.5-day summer course in February 2019.

 Department of Orthopaedic Surgery and Musculoskeletal Medicine

-The University of Otago's Department of Orthopaedic Surgery and Musculoskeletal Medicine delivers teaching and research out of the Christchurch School of Medicine and enjoys close collaborative relations with clinicians at Christchurch Hospital where it is co-located.
+The University of Otago’s Department of Orthopaedic Surgery and Musculoskeletal Medicine delivers teaching and research out of the University of Otago, Cristchurch and enjoys close collaborative relations with clinicians at Christchurch Hospital where it is co-located.

 The Department is unique in New Zealand for combining surgical and medical approaches to musculoskeletal diseases and injuries into a unified discipline.